reubenmiller/go-c8y/docs/cli/proposals/README.md

 ## Bugs

-* Subscription tests are flakey
+* Subscription tests are flaky
 Currently not known
+* Update-User -Id $User; # When an object is provided, then the id is not detected, instead it is just ignored.
+Piping works, but not when given directly to the object

 ## c8y (golang)